St Petersburg Florida, USA Travel Guide

 Experience the SHINE Mural Festival (October) and enjoy comfortable weather with fewer crowds.

-Take advantage of the most pleasant weather for outdoor activities and enjoy the peak of stone crab season (October-May).
+Take advantage of the most nice conditions for outdoor pursuits and appreciate the peak of stone crab season (October-May).

 If your first trip focused on beaches, plan a return to explore St. Petersburg's arts and food scene downtown.